taprobane99/Lenovo-Yoga-Slim-7x-Dolby-Linux-Audio/README.md

 # Dolby Audio for Ubuntu on Lenovo Slim 7x
 ## Implemented as a native DSP in Pipewire
-I converted the Dolby EQ Settings from Windows into a Pipewire filter chain.
-This includes the original factory-tuned Stereo FIR Convolver, 7 Band Compressor, and Limiter.
-I also added in a custom Bankstown Bass tuning, and 2 Band Crossover.
-Audio processing matches the filter pipeline Asahi Linux use for Mac Audio.
+I converted some Dolby EQ settings from Windows into a Pipewire filter chain.
+This is the original factory-tuned speaker response approximated as an Impulse Response using Room Eq Wizard.
+I then added in a custom Bankstown Bass tuning, 2 stage Compressor, and LR4 Crossover.
+The audio is also loudness corrected to sound good at low volumes too (just like Asahi Audio for Macs!).
+For the Movie profile simple stereo widening and a voice filter is added.

 This laptop has two full range speakers either side of the keyboard deck ("Rear"), and two woofers under the front ("Front").

-If requested I can convert the "Voice" and "Game" presets.
-There is no auto-conversion script as there are too many differences between EasyEffects and Pipewire, so I do it manually.

 Providing you have run `slim7x-audio-patch.sh` the Power Amplifier is set to 0 dB so 100% master volume should be a safe upper limit.
 It is useful to install `Pavucontrol` to set volumes.
 I have "Built-in Audio Speaker" set at 100%, and my Dolby Atmos at 90% most of the time.

+I will upload a folder at some stage with source files and screenshots if you want to do the whole process yourself in Room Eq Wizard.
+Dolby also have more digital audio filters such as "Detailed", "Balanced", "Warm" which I might add at a later stage.

 Let me know if you find any bugs.